Tennis Titans

-Tennis Titans is a casual arcade-style tennis sport video game developed and published by San Francisco-based Skunk Studios, released for Windows in 16 March 2005 and later for Macintosh in 6 April 2005.
-The game offers charming cartoon visuals, simple mouse controls, and two distinct modes of play.
+Tennis Titans is a casual arcade-style tennis video game developed and published by San Francisco-based Skunk Studios.
+It was released for Windows on 16 March 2005 and for Macintosh on 6 April 2005.
+The game offers cartoon visuals, simple mouse controls, and two modes of play.
 It was available as shareware.

-Tennis Titans was awarded Macromedia Site Of The Day.
+Tennis Titans was awarded Macromedia Site of the Day.

 Gameplay

 Tennis Titans utilizes straightforward, mouse-only controls inspired by “break-out” mechanics; players position their avatar and click or double-click to initiate different shot types such as topspin, power shot (double-click), lob (right-click), and drop shot (double right-click).
 It also supports drag-based aiming when holding the mouse button down after clicking.

 There are two main gameplay modes: